 FreshRx is a produce prescription program run by the New Mexico Farmers' Marketing Association (NMFMA) that provides incentives for patients to complement their current medical care by purchasing nutritious, New Mexico grown produce.

-Patients with diet-related illnesses, such as obesity, diabetes, and hypertension, can add more vegetables and fruits to their meals through FreshRx.
+Patients with diet-related illnesses, such as obesity, heart disease, or hypertension, can add more vegetables and fruits to their meals through FreshRx.

 FreshRx is grounded in the idea that food is medicine and in the conviction that everyone has the right to access high-quality, healthy food.

 The program supplies food vouchers to partnered health clinics to distribute weekly to their patients, who could benefit from eating more fruits and vegetables.
 Participants can spend these food vouchers at farmers’ markets and community supported agriculture farms (CSAs) from spring to fall.

 Addressing chronic health issues and food insecurity, while supporting local and sustainable agriculture, is the goal.
 FreshRx is a partnership between the NMFMA, federally qualified health clinics, farmers‘ markets, and CSAs across the state.